phoenixframework/phoenix/guides/components.md

 <%= @inner_content %>
 ```

-In other words, the resulting of rendering your page is placed in the `@inner_content` assign.
+In other words, after rendering your page, the result is placed in the `@inner_content` assign.

 Phoenix provides all kinds of conveniences to control which layout should be rendered.
 For example, the `Phoenix.Controller` module provides the `put_root_layout/2` function for us to switch _root layouts_.
 This takes `conn` as its first argument and a keyword list of formats and their layouts.
 You can set it to `false` to disable the layout altogether.